AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 ### What are we building?

-I am decalring deeplink urls for our application, which will open our app from anywhere in the os on Android and iOS devices.
+I am declaring deep link URLs for our application, which will open our app from anywhere in the os on Android and iOS devices.

-- `demo://app/home/:id` - This deeplink will open home screen of the app and will pass `id` as param/props to home screen
+- `demo://app/home/:id` - This deep link will open the home screen of the app and will pass id as param/props to the home screen
-- `demo://app/profile/:id` - This deeplink will open profile screen of the app and will pass `id` as param/props to profile screen
+- `demo://app/profile/:id` - This deep link will open the profile screen of the app and will pass id as param/props to the profile screen
-- `demo://app/notifications` - This deeplink will open notificatiosn screen of the app
+- `demo://app/notifications` - This deep link will open the notifications screen of the app
-- `demo://app/settings` - This deeplink will open notificatiosn screen of the app
+- `demo://app/settings` - This deep link will open the notifications screen of the app

-After implementation of deeplink, app will behave as shown here.
+After the implementation of the deep-link, the app will behave as shown here.

 <iframe width="860" height="515"  src="https://www.youtube.com/embed/s8YaclRknYw?start=55" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>